Frequently asked questions about University Park Public Library services.

 Q: How do I check out materials?

 A: Present your library card at the service desk with the selected items.
 You may also check out items with your library card at one of the two self-check units in the library.
 Items may be renewed 5 times, unless another patron has placed a “hold” on them in the electronic catalog.
-Renewal can be made by phone, online, or in person.
+Renewal can be made by phone, online, on the library app, or in person.

 Q: How do I renew materials online?